EpicOrange/riichi_advanced/documentation/bloody30faan.md

 ### Knitted Hands

-- __Thirteen Disconnected__ (5 faan): All of your tiles are disconnected, i.e. 3 away from each other or more.
+- __Thirteen Unconnected__ (5 faan): All of your tiles are disconnected, i.e. 3 away from each other or more.
 You also have a pair of one of the tiles.
+In addition, the suited tiles among them must form a partial knitted triplets or a partial knitted straight.
 - __Knitted Short Straight__ (5 faan): You have e.g. 1m 2p 3s 4m 5p 6s which counts as two sets.
 You can get this twice for a total of 10 faan.
 - __Knitted Terminal Sequences__ (5 faan): You have e.g. 1m 2p 3s 7m 8p 9s which counts as two sets.
 You can get this twice for a total of 10 faan.
 - __Knitted Straight__ (5 faan): You have e.g. 1m 2p 3s 4m 5p 6s 7m 8p 9s which counts as three sets.
 - __Knitted Triplets__ (5 faan): You have e.g. 1m 1p 1s 4m 4p 4s 7m 7p 7s which counts as three sets.
 The three triplets have to be exactly 3 away, so they must be 1-4-7 or 2-5-8 or 3-6-9.
 - __Knitted Honors__ (5 faan): You have exactly one of each wind and dragon, plus seven of the nine tiles required to form knitted triplets or a knitted straight.
+In addition, the hand must contain at least one tile of each suit.

 ### Miscellaneous